vipulnaik/diet-exercise-health/events/2025/2025-01-15-audiological-evaluation.md

 depend on the exact procedure, and the audiologist will tell me what the exact cost is expected to be.

-As I was wearing a mask, the lady doing the check-in asked if I wanted the audiologist to also wear a mask.
+As I was wearing a mask, the patient care coordinator doing the check-in asked if I wanted the audiologist to also wear a mask.
 I said that wouldn't be necessary.

 At 3:28 PM, I was done with the check-in and sat down in the waiting area.